syntax-syndicate/beeai-platform/packages/acp-typescript-sdk/CONTRIBUTING.md

 1. Create a new branch for your changes
 2. Make your changes
-3. Run `npm run lint` to ensure code style compliance
+3. Run `npm run check` to ensure code style compliance
 4. Run `npm test` to verify all tests pass
 5. Submit a pull request